nicolas-bs/midterm_project/README.md

 - [Demonstration](#demonstration)

 ### Overview
-In this project, we use the XGBoost algorithm to build a predictive model for hospital readmissions.
+In this project, we use the XGBoost Classifier algorithm to build a predictive model for hospital readmissions.
 We start by loading and preprocessing the dataset, splitting it into training, validation, and test sets, and encoding categorical and ordinal features.
 We then train an XGBoost model, evaluate its performance, and save the trained model for future use.

 ### Getting Started
 Before you can run this project, make sure you have the required libraries installed.
 You can install them using the following commands: